New Year In, Bad Habits Out

 When washing your clothes, try to wash as much as possible on cold, and only wash on hot if really necessary.
 Avoid using a drier altogether; use a drying rack or clothesline instead.
 When using a washing machine or dishwasher, make sure not to wash half loads.
-Load your machine as much as possible, and save energy this way.
 It’s also handy to use the “delay” option on your washing machine or dishwasher.
 With this handy trick, you can use the off-peak energy hours and save yourself some cash.

 Another resource we need to try and preserve is water.
 While water is not a finite resource such as petroleum, it is still important to try and save as much water as possible.
-Water costs money for you to purchase, and energy to clean and put back into the cycle, so do your best to avoid wasting water.
-Chemicals in the water pose a threat to the environment, and are difficult and energy-consuming to remove so that we can have safe and healthy tap water.
-Therefore, we need to make sure we don’t waste water, and try to limit our use of chemicals as much as possible, for example by buying and using all natural personal care and home care products.
+Saving water will help reduce your hydro bill.
+Also, chemicals in the water pose a threat to the environment, and are difficult and energy-consuming to remove so that we can have safe and healthy tap water.
+Therefore, we need to make sure we don’t waste water, and try to limit our use of chemicals as much as possible, for example by buying and using all-natural personal care and home care products, such as cleaning products.
 Especially if you are connected to a septic tank!

-Here are some easy ideas how we can save water in our bathrooms, every day: Avoid taking baths.
-A single bathtub full of water is the same as several showers, so opt for showers instead.
+Here are some easy ideas how we can save water every day: Avoid taking baths - a single bathtub full of water is the same as several showers, so opt for showers instead.
 Try and take shorter showers as well, to avoid unnecessary waste of water.
 Use a low-flow shower head to further reduce the water flow, or make sure you don’t turn the water all the way on.
 Don’t run your water for minutes before a shower waiting for it to get hot.
 Instead, have a jar ready and catch the cold water.
 You can use it for watering your plants, or for washing your produce.
 When brushing your teeth or washing your face, turn off the water while you scrub instead of running the tap the whole time.
-No need to be wasteful!

-In the kitchen, there are also many ways we can save water.
-For example, when doing the dishes, don’t run the water the whole time.
-It’s better instead to fill the sink or a tub with water and some dish soap, wash all your dishes, then rinse them quickly of suds.
+When doing the dishes, don’t run the water the whole time.
+It’s better instead to fill the sink or a tub with water and some natural dish soap, wash all your dishes, then rinse them quickly of suds.
 This way, you can reduce your use of water immensely!
 Also, If you see that your faucets are leaking, fix them immediately!
 This will save you a pretty penny, and help the planet as well.